arbor-sim/arbor/doc/concepts/decor.rst

     # Wrap the 'gj' mechanism in a `junction` object and add it to the decor.
     decor.paint('"gj_loc_0"', arbor.junction(gj))

-    # Create a 'gj' mechanism with modified 'g' parameter wrapped in a `junction` object, and add it to the decor.
+    # Create a 'gj' mechanism with modified 'g' parameter as a `junction` object, and add it to the decor.
     decor.paint('"gj_loc_1"', arbor.junction("gj", {"g": 1.5}))

 .. _cablecell-stimuli: